 How many days does it take to thaw a turkey?

 It is imperative that you begin the thawing process now.
 Most people bring home a huge turkey and toss it right back into the freezer.
 Then they think they can take it out the day before and by the morning it needs to go in the oven it will be thawed.
-Yeah.
-No.

 Thawing a Turkey

-A 13 to 17 lb. bird needs to thaw for 3 to 4 days.
+- A 13 to 17 lb. turkey needs to thaw for 3 to 4 days.

-An 18 to 20 lb. bird needs to thaw for 4 to 5 days.
+- An 18 to 20 lb. turkey needs to thaw for 4 to 5 days.

-A 21 to 24 lb. bird needs to thaw for 5 to 6 days.
+- A 21 to 24 lb. turkey needs to thaw for 5 to 6 days.